kstenerud/concise-encoding/ce-structure.md

 | **CANNOT**       | Refers to a situation which **MUST NOT** be allowed by the implementation.                                            |
 | **OPTIONAL**     | The implementation **MUST** support both the existence and the absence of the specified item.                         |

+**Sample text and binary data will be represented as follows**:

-* Example character sequences will generally be enclosed within backticks: `this is a character sequence`
+* Character sequences will generally be enclosed within backticks: `this is a character sequence`
-* Example byte sequences will generally be enclosed within backticks, which are themselves enclosed within square brackets: [`f1 33 91`]
+* Byte sequences are represented as a series of two-character hexadecimal values, and will generally be enclosed within a combination of square brackets and backticks: [`f1 33 91`]